fraterrisus/walkthroughs/dragon-wars/README.md

 - Ulrik shows up with *Axes 3*, and heavy Axes often have AV penalties, so giving all your axes to Ulrik and increasing his skill might be worth your time.
 - Personally, I think the Dragon Teeth (2d20, 60' range, +8 AV, +2 AC) are the best weapons in the game, and they're Swords.
 You won't get them until near the end, but once you do, I bet you won't use anything else.
 So throwing points in *Swords* doesn't hurt.
 - The Gatlin Bow / Magic Quiver combo is incredibly deadly (theoretical maximum of **252 HP** plus high-DEX bonus per round), so having one of your back row specialize in *Bows* is nice.
+I usually have my High mage do this because I need my Druid mage to be casting healing spells and my Sun mage to be casting *Inferno*.

 There are plenty of good mid-game *Maces* and *Flails*, and if you're after raw damage, *Two-Handers* may be the way to go.
 But I found I swapped weapons around too much to limit myself by taking lots of ranks in one weapon skill.
 Also, there aren't enough *Crossbows* to be worthwhile, and the combat mechanics make *Thrown Weapons* too hard to use effectively.